-To better understand the impact of environmental risks to our business, we have performed an environmental risk scenario stress testing exercise in our ORSA 2023.
+To better understand the impact of environmental risks to our business, we have performed 2 environmental risk scenarios stress testing exercise in our ORSA 2024.
 The stress test conducted with reference to MAS Industry Wide Stress Test 2022.
-The scenario depicted the orderly transition resulting in the world remaining on track to achieve Paris Agreement targets of limiting global warming to well below 2 °C relative to pre-industrial levels.
-Global policies implemented include increase shadow carbon prices, shift to alternative sources of energy and increase carbon tax levels and sector-specific policies.
+The scenario depicted the delayed and disorderly transition to manage climate risk issues but remain contained as global warming is kept under target threshold.
 The exercise assessed the impact that our assets values will be affected by the various shocks applied.
 In this scenario, our equities and bonds fall in value but are not too adversely affected as our exposure to the selected Climate-Relevant Sectors are limited.
 The scenario demonstrated that investment in climate adverse scenario could posed financial risks to the company and should be monitored and managed.
+In addition, we conducted a stress test scenario to assess the physical impact of climate change in the form of floods, resulting in higher claims on our general insurance business.
+Our solvency reduced due to these higher claims but remained adequately above our internal minimum.
 The results and recommendations were articulated to the Board.